Akkadius/akk-stack/README.md

 Follow the instructions prompted from running the command

 ```

  This is the first time you run this script, please follow the instructions:

-(note: Dropropbox will change there API from 30.9.2021.
+(note: Dropbox will change their API on 2021-09-30.
 When using dropbox_uploader.sh configured in the past with the old API, have a look at README.md, before continue.)

  1) Open the following URL in your Browser, and log in using your account: https://www.dropbox.com/developers/apps
  2) Click on "Create App", then select "Choose an API: Scoped Access"
  3) "Choose the type of access you need: App folder"
- 4) Enter the "App Name" that you prefer (e.g. MyUploader199602354325435), must be unique
+ 4) Enter the "App Name" that you prefer (e.g. MyUploader1167208717053), must be unique

  Now, click on the "Create App" button.